Skip to Main Content

 The main decisions in your search strategy relate to:

-The special LibGuide search strategy (as yet in Dutch only) has more on building succesful search strategies.
+The special LibGuide search strategy has more on setting up successful search strategies.

 The right search terms are the most important conditons for an effective search.

 - Think 'in terms of' the article to be found.
 What words are likely to be used in the article you hope to find?